Dive sites Menorca: So much to explore!

 Isla de Porros ** (marine reserve)

-This island, named after its characteristic native plant, marks the northern limit of the Northern Marine Reserve.
-Thanks to the beautiful landscape with steep walls and the large groupers, schools of amberjacks and barracudas, this is considered to be one of the best dives in the marine reserve.
+Isla de Porros marks the northern boundary of the marine reserve.
+Thanks to an underwater landscape with drop-offs and large groupers, schools of amberjacks and barracuda, this is one of the best dives in the reserve.

 Macaret Point *